 Before filing a claim, it’s important to understand which situations may qualify under comprehensive coverage.
 In most situations, your comprehensive car insurance could cover damages or losses as a result of:

-When you start a comprehensive coverage claim, it’s important to determine the root cause of the damages.
-For example: If you were to leave a purse or wallet in your vehicle, and a robber were to break a window and steal it, you may be able to file a comprehensive claim for the replacement of both the wallet and any personal items stolen.
+When you start a comprehensive car insurance claim, it’s important to determine the root cause of the damages.
+For example, If you were to leave a purse or wallet in your vehicle and a robber were to break a window and steal it, you may be able to file a comprehensive claim for the replacement of both the wallet and any personal items stolen.

-In another example: Your vehicle is parked in your garage when your water heater catches fire.
-While your homeowner’s insurance plan may cover the damages to your structure, comprehensive coverage would likely cover damage to the car, such as paint loss or interior damages.
+In addition, if your vehicle is parked in your garage and your water heater catches fire, your homeowner’s insurance may cover the damages to your structure, but comprehensive car insurance would cover the damage to your car, such as paint loss or interior damages.

 Comprehensive Car Insurance vs. Collision Insurance: What is the Difference?